Near Miss

 Near‑Miss Reporting Rate ≥ 1 report per 10 employee‑hours per month Count of reports ÷ total employee hours (use payroll data).

 Trend Reduction 10 % fewer near‑misses each quarter Compare quarterly totals to the previous quarter.
+And

 Corrective‑Action Completion 90 % of assigned actions closed on schedule Use the same digital system to log status and deadlines.

 Employee Engagement 80 % of staff feel comfortable reporting Conduct an anonymous pulse survey quarterly.
+Which means

-Cost Savings 5 % reduction in safety‑related indirect costs (e.g., lost productivity) Review insurance claims, workers‑comp trends, and productivity metrics.
+Cost Savings 5 % reduction in safety‑related indirect costs (e. g., lost productivity) Review insurance claims, workers‑comp trends, and productivity metrics.

 Case Study – “Safety First Manufacturing” (SFM)